Join Here | Log In

 Key takeaways:

-~ Ehlers-Danlos Syndromes are a group of disorders of connective tissue, that change the way that collagen forms in the joints, ligaments, and skin.
+~ Ehlers-Danlos Syndromes are a group of connective tissue disorders that change the way that collagen forms in the joints, ligaments, and skin.

-~ Rare genetic mutation collagen genes cause changes to different connective tissues, giving rise to inherited EDS subtypes.
-Many (but not all) of these mutations are covered in 23andMe or AncestryDNA data (see the Genotype report).
+~ Rare genetic mutations in collagen genes cause changes to different connective tissues, giving rise to inherited EDS subtypes.
+Many, but not all, of these mutations are covered in 23andMe or AncestryDNA data (see the Genotype report section below).

 ~ Hypermobility EDS is diagnosed based on symptoms, and genetic tests may be used to rule out other connective tissue disorders.